Welcome to Bishop's Hull Primary School

 Please note that under the new regulations holidays in term time are being strongly discouraged and you could be subject to a fixed penalty fine if you take your child out of school when leave is not authorised.
 All requests for leave of absence, in advance please, require the completion of the linked form.

-4. In-year admission arrangements for new children have changed from September 1st this year and all requests need to come through the school.
+7. In-year admission arrangements for new children - all requests need to come through the school.
 Please download and complete the linked request form and once completed either e-mail it to us or bring it into the school office.

 From the Head Teacher: